 If you plan on working in Australia your employer or industry may require you to hold an Australian qualification.
 Many qualifications can be achieved via RPL (recognition of prior learning).
 If you already hold the necessary skills our below qualifications can be easily completed.
 We have covered many of the essential qualifications required for migrants (please note, many of these Australian Qualifications may be required to achieve a positive skills assessment if you don’t hold a qualification in your home country).

-We also provide short courses, for example if you plan on working in the construction industry you will require a Construction White Card and in the Hospitality Industry – a Responsible Service of Alcohol or Food Supervisors Certificate.
+We also provide short courses, for example if you plan on working in the Hospitality Industry – we offer a Responsible Service of Alcohol or Food Supervisors Certificate.

 Select the desired course from the list below to find more information about the courses, durations and additional information.

 Upskilling is providing yourself with additional qualifications for employment.
 Australia has a very robust Vocational Education System which has qualifications that are recognised across the world, so an Aussie Qualification will open a lot of doors to job prospects.
 Not saying that your existing qualifications you have are not worthwhile.
 Use the chance to get them upgraded to a newer set of skills whilst the chance is available to you.

 You maybe a Project Manager but have no formal certificate and you are migrating on your spouses skills and you want to work in Australia in a similar position.
 You will need to have your experience recognised, so upskilling is the way to go.